Written in 2018

 The games' creators already planned for Xenogears to span over various games, however, only one installment was ever published or in development.
 For Xenosaga, the newly founded Monolith Soft were able to create their epos.
 At least in parts, since Xenosaga was intended to be a six part series, whereas it just consisted of three parts in the end.

-In my experience, the excitement of the games slowly degraded from Xenosaga I to III.
+In my experience, the excitement of the games upon announcement slowly degraded from Xenosaga I to III (I was journeying through various european and international forums back then).
 Xenosaga I was incredibly hyped over in the old forums I roamed back then like the german Multimediaxis.
 Xenosaga I was introduced with the famous song "Kokoro", the way the characters were displayed seemed great and it was quite unique for that time, if you consider that people had experienced in game character models in the looks of Skies of Arcadia or Grandia II.
 Not that these games were bad, but the visual quality of Xenosaga at least seemed superior back then along with the likes of Final Fantasy X.

 Two years later, Episode II was released in the US.
 The worldwide anticipation rose when Bandai Namco announced that they will bring Xenosaga to Europe but boy was that a disappointment.